 -

-Nephrite applications: Gem-quality nephrite represents the highest-value actinolite material
+Nephrite applications: Gem-quality nephrite is the highest-value form of actinolite.

 The gemstone market for nephrite jade remains strong, particularly in Asian countries where cultural traditions maintain demand for high-quality material.
-However, collectors should be aware that much commercially available “jade” actually consists of other green stones, making proper identification essential for serious purchases.
+However, collectors should be aware that much of the commercially available “jade” consists of other green stones, making proper identification essential for serious purchases.

 Identification and Testing